s-jesse/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It is built with HTML, CSS, JS, jQuery and AJAX.
+Utilizing front-end skills combined with Node, Express back-end skills.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+## Screenshots

 ## Getting Started